ChanthMiao/ghc-wiki-mirror/commentary/rts/storage/heap-alloced.md

   - when doing dynamic linking, references to static objects in another package already go through an indirection and we could arrange that only one indirection is required.
-  - References to static closures from the the fields of a static constructor would not incur the extra indirection, only direct references to static closures from code.
+  - References to static closures from the fields of a static constructor would not incur the extra indirection, only direct references to static closures from code.
   - we currently reference the static closure of a function from the heap-check-fail code, but in fact we only really need to pass the info pointer.